vitamickey/stat2004/README.md

 this has been written for me but if it helps you then that makes me glad. thus, I share :)

 pls read the preamble before perusing.

+also I am so glad these notes are extremely applicable for STAT3001